2025 MLBB Mid Season Cup: MSC Final Standings

-Mobile Legends: Bang Bang Women's Invitational 2025
+2025 MLBB Women's Invitational

 Also occurring in the 2025 Esports World Cup is the Mobile Legends: Bang Bang Women's Invitational, the second iteration of the MWI was held with both MSC and EWC 2025, and the third iteration of the tournament itself.
 MWI is the professional female division of the MLBB esports competition and is the pinnacle tournament for the female division.

 MWI featured sixteen teams from across the international scene.
 Similarly to its male counterparts, the group stage format is similar except, MWI featured a four group stage bracket qualifiers instead of two.
 Each team was grouped into four and it determined the eight teams that qualified for the playoffs and the eight teams eliminated.

 Defending MWI champions NAVI Philippinesthe team that acquired the roster of Smart Omega Empresswas swept by North American representatives Gaimin Gladiators in the Quarterfinals.
 Team Vitality won the tournament and their third title with the core championship roster from MWI 2022 and 2023.